IncDocAdmin/docs/docs/eva/custom-agents/notify-bot-agent-api.md

 # Notify API

-The Notify API enables developers to send interactive notifications to AI for Work users.
+The Notify API enables developers to send interactive notifications to (In) Business Productivity users.
 These notifications can include customizable response options and action buttons.

 !!! note